 Are There Instances When You Don’t Need a Lawyer?

 Florida law doesn’t require you to hire an attorney after a car accident.
 In fact, there are several instances when hiring one may not be necessary.
 These include:

 - Accidents of a minor impact, with no apparent damage

 - When the other party admits fault and pays for damages

 - When the damage is minor and you filed a claim with our own PIP insurance

-The above examples notwithstanding, when in doubt, always consult with an attorney.
-If there was a significant impact and you feel like you weren’t injured, you may still have internal injuries or may have aggravated an existing issue — such as herniated discs or muscle spasms.
-And when such is the case, it’s crucial to file your claim as early as possible to ensure maximum recovery for your medical costs and potential lost wages.
+Once again, when in doubt, always consult with an attorney.
+If there was a significant impact and you feel like you weren’t injured, you may still have internal injuries, delayed onset injuries, or you may have aggravated an existing issue, such as herniated discs or muscle spasms.
+And if that is the case, it’s crucial to file your claim as early as possible to ensure maximum recovery for your medical costs and potential lost wages.

 Contact St. Petersburg Car Accident Attorneys at Clark Law for a Free Consultation

 No matter how much you read online about how the legal system works, every case is different.
 A particular set of circumstances may allow one party to recover more than another.